Osspial/rfcs/text/0000-lang-level-licenses.md

 - Rustc (includes licenses for C dependencies, but not Rust dependencies)
 - Cargo (has LICENSE-THIRD-PARTY file that has not been updated with new dependencies since 2014).

 Getting this right is really important, but barely anyone bothers since it's such a massive undertaking.
+If *Rust's flagship projects* can't get this right, what hope do average users have to confidently manage it correctly without assistance?
 As such, the standard Rust tooling should include tools that Just Do The Right Thing, so that Rust projects can be fearlessly legally compliant.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation